osusec/osusec.github.io/content/resources.md

 Join us and learn about CDC in the #cdc channel by adding the CDC role in Discord!

 - Vulnerable Machine Images Archive: [https://archive.wrccdc.org/images/](https://archive.wrccdc.org/images/)
-- [Coming Soon] CDC Practice Range @ OSUSEC: See info on how to join the CDC role, or ask an officer in Discord.

 **Cryptography Materials**